TomHardwicke/academicWebsite/content/publications.md

 +++
 layout = "page"
 +++
-<small>Pre-registered study protocols, experimental materials and software, analysis scripts, and data, are available via the The Open Science Framework and can be accessed by following the [osf] links provided at the end of each publication entry.</small>
+<small>Pre-registered study protocols, experimental materials and software, analysis scripts, and data, are available via The Open Science Framework and can be accessed by following the [osf] links provided at the end of each publication entry.</small>

 ### Submitted / under review
 **Hardwicke, T. E.**, Tessler, M. H., Peloquin, B., & Frank, M. C. (*submitted*).
 A Bayesian decision-making framework for replication. [[Preprint]](https://psyarxiv.com/n3yah/).